Planting calendar

 Next 2 weeks

-- Mulch around plants to retain moisture
+- Mulch raised beds to conserve moisture

-- Pinch back herbs to encourage bushiness
+- Pinch back herbs like basil to encourage bushiness

 - Watch for pests like aphids and caterpillars